MuhammadBilalAkbar/flutter_shader_mask_widget/README.md

 - It works similar to shimmer loading effect in Android (Kotlin) and iOS (Swift).

 **Problems from Videos**
-- Question: How to set image as shader using this widget?
+- Question: How to set image as shader using this widget? <br />
 Answer: Just replace the child of ShaderMask with Image widget.
-- Question: Is shimmer the shadow outline that appears while loading?
+- Question: Is shimmer the shadow outline that appears while loading? <br />
 Answer: Yes
-- Question: Widget isn't shimmering while loading?
+- Question: Widget isn't shimmering while loading? <br />
 Answer: Actually it shows for few seconds, and even on YouTube they are not animated shimmer effect!

 **Problems from Flutter Stackoverflow**